ibm-cloud-docs/cis/logpush.md

 To create a Logpush job in the console, follow these steps:

-1. Select **Account** > **Logs**, then click **Create**.
+1. In the CIS console, navigate to the **Account** > **Logs**, and then click **Create**.
-1. Select service:
-   1. Select the service type you want from the available options.
+2. Select and configure destination service types from the available options:

+   **IBM Cloud Logs**
-   1. Select the dataset type.
+   1. Select the **IBM Cloud Logs** from the service type options.
+   1. Click **Next**.
-   1. Optional: Enter a description and name.
+   1. Enter the **Instance ID**.
-   1. Select **Next**.
+   1. Select the Instance **Region**
-1. Configure destination:

-   IBM Cloud Logs
-   :   Enter the IBM Cloud Logs instance ID, instance region, and API key (user managed).
+   1. Enter the **API key**.

       An API key for the account where the IBM Cloud Logs instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
 The API key can be rotated by using the [Update a Logpush job API](/apidocs/cis#update-logpush-job-v2).

-       For an IBM Cloud Logs service, the user or service ID must be granted the **Sender** IAM role.
+      For an IBM Cloud Logs service, the user or service ID must be granted the Sender IAM role.
       {: important}
+       {: important}

+   1. Click **Next**.

-   Cloud Object Storage
+   **Cloud Object Storage**
+   1. Select the **Cloud Object Storage** from the service type options.
+   1. Click **Next**.
-   :   Enter the Cloud Object Storage instance, bucket information (name and region), bucket path (optional), and an API key.
-Then, organize logs into daily folders (optional).
+   1. Enter the Cloud Object Storage instance ID, Bucket name, Bucket region, Bucket path (optional), and API key.
+Enable Organize logs into daily folders (optional).

       Destination values for Cloud Object Storage must be unique.
 It is recommended to use a unique bucket path to avoid conflicts.

       An API key for the account where the Cloud Object Storage instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
 The API key can be rotated by using the [Update a Logpush job API](/apidocs/cis#update-logpush-job-v2).

       For a Cloud Object Storage service, the user or service ID must be granted the **Object Writer** IAM role for the bucket.
       {: important}

-   IBM QRadar
+   1. Click **Next**.

+   **IBM QRadar**
+   1. Select the **IBM QRadar** from the service type options.
+   1. Click **Next**.
-   :   Enter the QRadar URL, then select a log source port.
+   1. Enter the QRadar URL and then select the Log source port.

-   Splunk
+   1. Click **Next**.

+   **Splunk**
+   1. Select the **Splunk** from the service type options.
+   1. Click **Next**.
-   :   Enter the Splunk endpoint, channel ID, and authentication token.
+   1. Enter the **Splunk raw HTTP event collector URL, Channel ID, and Authentication token.

       You can choose to use insecure verification; however, this is not recommended.

-   Custom HTTP Destination
-   :   Enter your HTTP endpoint.

-       Make sure the endpoint is properly URL-encoded and any necessary request headers are added as URL parameters formatted as "header_*" (e.g. `header_Authorization`).
-       {: important}

-1. Select log fields:
+   1. Click **Next**.

+1. Review the logpush job configurations.
    1. Verify that the Logpush details are correct.
-   1. Select the Logpush settings from the Timestamp format and Frequency menus.
+   1. Select the required **Timestamp format** and **Frequency** settings.
    1. Choose whether to enable the Logpush job by toggling the **Enablement** switch to **On**.
    1. Select the log fields to include in the Logpush job.

       You can use the switches to **Select all fields** or **Expand all fields**.
-You can also revert back to default settings.
+You can also revert to default settings.
       {: tip}

    1. Click **Done** to create your Logpush job.

+The Logpush job is created and begins sending logs to the configured destination.

 ## Creating a Logpush job from the CLI
 {: #logpush-setup-cli}